-Entrepreneurship is a vital ingredient and process for assuring sustainable development, because it safeguards the growth of the national economy and the well-being of the population [25].
+Entrepreneurship is a vital ingredient and process for assuring sustainable development, because it safeguards the growth of the national economy and the well-being of the population (Filyppova et al., 2021).
 Present research admits that it is an obvious line among entrepreneurship, sustainable economic development, population well-being, and getting advantage of intelligent automation as well.